Chief Medical Officer

 Over the course of his career Michael has served as a founding scientist, scientific advisory board member, or director of more than a dozen biopharmaceutical companies, including ProScript, Millennium, Human Genome Sciences, and Radius Pharmaceuticals.

 Michael is the recipient of the Fuller Albright Award for his work on parathyroid hormone and the Vincent du Vigneaud Award in peptide chemistry and biology, and the Chairman’s Award from Merck.
-He is a member of the Harvard Medical School Board of Fellows, and the research advisory committees of the Massachusetts General Hospital, and the Brigham and Women’s Hospital.
+He is a member of the Harvard Medical School Board of Fellows, and the research advisory committees of the Massachusetts General Hospital, the Brigham and Women’s Hospital, and Boston Children’s Hospital.
+He is also a member of the Board of Advisors of the Boston Symphony Orchestra.